kristinemlarson/gnssrefl/README_invsnr.md

 I am currently printing out the smoothed results to a plain txt file every five minutes.
 You can modify that temporal setting or change to a csv format at the command line.

-Warning: No phase center or refraction corrections are currently applied to the reflector heights.
+Warning: No phase center corrections are currently applied to the reflector heights.
+Nor are changes from material properties addressed (water, snow, ice).

 *Example for station AT01*